Black Friday 2019 deals under $250: Apple iPad, Beats headphones, PlayStation 4, Ring Doorbell (just updated)

-We've gathered our top Black Friday deals that cost between $100 and $250 and are available now, along with a few that are coming later this week.
+We're getting into the thick of the Black Friday deals now -- and it's only Wednesday.
+You can expect the deals to keep rolling on, but here are our top picks that cost between $100 and $250 and are available now, along with a few that are coming later this week.
 Expect some surprises in the next couple of days from the big retailers, including Walmart, Target, Best Buy, Amazon and Kohl's, with big discounts still to come straight through to Cyber Monday.
 If you're not finding exactly what you're looking for here, check out CNET's rundown of everything Black Friday and CNET's holiday gift guides of top picks from our editors, based on our reviews.
 And if you're feeling a little stressed already, visit our Holiday Survival Guide.

 Deals available now